kolenaIO/kolena/docs/dataset/advanced-usage/index.md

     ---

-    Extract and upload embeddings on each [`Image`][kolena.asset.ImageAsset] to set up natural language and similarity search across image data and results on the Kolena platform.
+    Extract and upload embeddings on each image to set up natural language and similarity search across image data and results on the Kolena platform.

 </div>